STREGAsGate/GateEngine/README.md

 Drawing stuff is actually a fairly small portion of what a game engine does.
 I eventually learned about collision and different data techniques like Entity-Component-System.

-And it's here where I started the re-writes...
+And thats when I started the re-writes...

 Developing an engine is a large learning process.
-Every time you come up with a good way to do things, you will come up with a better way before you're done implementing the previous way.
+Every time you come up with a good way to do it, you will come up with a better way before you're done implementing the previous way.
-At the beginning iterations are complete rewrites and over time the iterations become more fine grained.
+At the beginning, iterations are complete rewrites and over time the iterations become more fine grained.

 Slowly, my skill at making engines caught up to the designs I was creating and GateEngine began to stabilize.
 It was at this point that I realized I wasn't making any games.
 I was just building tech demos.

 So I decided on my first 3D game.
 Espionage is a 3D stealth action game that I'm still working on today.